-Exciting April 22 Roundup: Earth Day And Westworld Season 2 Premiere
+Exciting April 22 Roundup: Earth Day And ‘Westworld’ Season 2 Premiere

 Westworld Season Two Promises Equal Nudity Between Genders

-After participating in festivals, demonstrations and other Earth Day 2018 events, Westworld fans will undoubtedly be ready to relax with the return of the critically lauded show about unchecked hedonism.
+After participating in festivals, demonstrations, and other Earth Day 2018 events, Westworld fans will undoubtedly be ready to relax with the return of the critically lauded show about unchecked hedonism.
 The contrast between Westworld’s premise and the purpose behind Earth Day cannot be ignored, but it also shines a bright light on the numerous contradictions that eco-friendly individuals face every single day.

 Per Page Six, Westworld fans can expect a second season that tackles gender equality through nudity.
 Co-creator Lisa Joy recently discussed this topic at the Tribeca Film Festival.